Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 The force sensor includes the load cell and its adapter.
 It will be used to send signals to the PCB during a testing routine.

 All of the documentation can be found in the [/Hardware/Sensor](/Hardware/Sensor) folder.
-Individual print files of the adapter can be found in [/Hardware/Adapters and_Jigs/Load Cell Adapter](/Hardware/Adapters_and_Jigs/Load_Cell_Adapter)
+Individual print files of the adapter can be found in [/Hardware/Adapters and_Jigs/Load Cell Adapter](/Hardware/Adapters_and_Jigs/Load_Cell_Adapter) folder.
+The code to configure the microcontroller can be found in [/Software/ESP](/Software/ESP)

 ### 4. Install and setup Neoprint, our testing system's user interface